-2014 Committee Actions - Base Salary
+2015 Committee Actions - Base Salary

-At its April 2014 meeting, the Committee approved merit increases for the executive officer group.
+At its April 2015 meeting, the Committee approved merit increases for the executive officer group.
 In making the increases the Committee considered the executives' overall performance, contribution to the Company's results, experience and market competitiveness.
 The CEO and other NEOs each received a merit increase of 3%.
-In addition to the merit increases, market adjustment increases were made ranging from 2.0% to 7.5% for Messrs Sanders, Saunders, Colyer, and Tiede, effective June 1, 2014.
+In addition to the merit increases, market adjustment increases of 2% and 4% were made for Messrs Sanders and Saunders, respectively, effective June 1, 2015.
 This brought each executive closer to median pay (based on National Survey Data).